 Eligibility & Evaluation

 Nonprofit organizations that provide direct-service to West Contra Costa youth are eligible to apply.
-See detailed eligibility info below.
+See detailed eligibility info and FAQs below.

 Our team uses an evaluation rubric to help determine funding amounts for CGI grants up to $15,000.

 Your organization is eligible to apply for a Community Giving Initiative grant if it:

 - Is a 501(c)(3) nonprofit public charity organization in good standing (or fiscally sponsored by one)

 - Provides direct-service to youth (ages 0-21) in West Contra Costa County, CA (Richmond, San Pablo, El Sobrante, El Cerrito, Pinole, Hercules, and unincorporated portions of West Contra Costa)

 - Is not a school (public or private), a faith-based organization, a parent teacher association, a booster club, or other school or alumni fundraising organization.

 Grant funds must be used to support the overall mission of the organization in service to West Contra Costa youth.
 Funds can be used for general operating expenses or specific programmatic initiatives.
 CEF does not require grant reports for CGI grants.